Twitter hashtags can be intimidating for newbies but they are a vital part of the whole thing.

 They are especially useful for chats and competitions.
 Right now I am in a competition called the Shorty Awards and there are several categories one of which is #green.
-I use I would love your vote hereprimarily to help our planet so of course this is my category.
-I am running second right now so if you get any value from this post
+I use Twitter primarily to help our planet so of course this is my category.
+I am running second right now so if you get any value from this post I would love your vote here

 A massive percentage leave Twitter without ever discovering how the whole community is glued together.
 For search, conversations, communities, movements, competitions, events, “branding” tweets and analytics just as a few examples.

 Much of what is going on on Twitter may be going right by you!.

 Putting the hashtag symbol # before relevant keywords in a Tweet categorizes those Tweets to show more easily in Twitter Search.

 Clicking on a hashtagged word in any message shows you all other Tweets in that category.

 Hashtags can occur anywhere in the Tweet.

 Hashtagged words that become very popular are often Trending Topics.